Table of Contents

 3. Ask Only for What You Absolutely Need

 The tricky thing is that you likely need some information or access in order for the app to function.
 If your app is location-based, you need to know where the user is located.
-If your app involves photos, you need access to their camera.
+If it involves photos, you need access to their camera.
 In the beginning, ask as little as you need to in order to get started.
-If you don’t absolutely need their email address, don’t ask for it before they experience the value your app provides.
+If you don’t absolutely need their email address, don’t ask for it before they experience the value your solution provides.

 4. Streamlining the User Experience

 It’s critical that you make your app easy to use the first time.
-Of course, you’re excited about all of your app’s features and capabilities, but your user does not need to know about all of them right away.
-Show them the basics of what they need in order to give the app a try, and that’s all.
+Of course, you’re excited about all of the features and capabilities, but your user does not need to know about all of them right away.
+Show them the basics of what they need in order to give your mobile application a try, and that’s all.

 Give users options that make using the app as simple for them as possible.
 Let them choose whether they want to sign up using their email or social login.
 Remove as much friction as you can.
 If you want to read more about how UI/UX design can make or break your application, then you may want to read this article.